The Futures Premium and Rice Market Efficiency in Prewar Japan: Historical Interpretation

 In contrast to the case of the late 1880s, rice imports grew rapidly in the late 1890s.

-Figure \ref{fpe_fig6} exhibits Japan's rice consumption and imports from 1880 to 1932.
+Figure \ref{fpe_fig6} exhibits Japan’s rice consumption and imports from 1880 to 1932.
 The figure also shows that the ratio of imports to consumption began to increase from the 1890s.
-Imported rice from Indochina, cropped in Yangon and Ho Chi Minh, was categorized as the indica variety while domestic rice was categorized as the japonica variety.
-Thus, because of differences in texture and taste, Japanese consumers regarded such imported rice as an alternative grain.
+As mentioned in Section I, imported and domestic rice had differences in texture and taste.
+Accordingly, Japanese consumers considered imported rice an alternative grain.
 Consumers mixed domestic and imported rice in meal preparation (see \citet[pp.37--40]{omameuda1993fpm}).
-Both the Tokyo and Osaka-Dojima rice exchanges listed only two standard brands of rice as domestic rice, Musashi (rice cropped in Saitama prefecture) and Settsu (rice cropped in Hyogo prefecture). \citet{ito2014meg} showed that the most significant interventions responsible for low market efficiency from the year 1890 were often government orders that the exchanges should use imported rice as an alternative to the listed domestic rice in futures transactions.
-That is, the government consistently argued that the commodity to be traded in the rice exchange was domestic rice.
-According to the government findings, when a significant difference in quality from rice traded in the futures and spot markets was identified, the futures market had no connection to the spot market.
+Both the Tokyo and Osaka rice futures markets listed only two standard brands of rice as domestic rice: Musashi (rice cropped in Saitama prefecture) and Settsu (rice cropped in Hyogo prefecture). \citet{ito2016meg} show that the most significant interventions responsible for the low market efficiency measures from the year 1890 were often government orders that the futures markets should use imported rice as an alternative to the listed domestic rice in futures transactions.
+That is, the commodity to be traded in the rice futures markets was domestic rice.
+When market participants perceived a significant difference for longer-term transactions, the futures market was irrelevant to the spot market.